Taxation only on Panama-source income

 A licensed local Resident Agent as well as annual compliance obligations are required

-In terms of immigration, the Qualified Investor Programme has required a minimum investment of USD 300,000 (real estate option) since 2024.
-The Friendly Nations Programme is generally based on an investment of USD 200,000 in real estate or a bank deposit, or on an economic connection.
+For immigration, the Qualified Investor Programme (since 2024) requires a minimum USD 300,000 real estate investment.
+The Friendly Nations Programme requires USD 200,000 in real estate or a bank deposit, or an economic connection.

 Contact us for an individual assessment and possible alternative structuring solutions.